-- 7. Kepler chose perihelion and aphelion as the first two sets of observations.
+7. The first two positions of Mars that you found using the data above are perihelion and aphelion (you will determine which is which).
 A line connecting them (and intersecting the Sun) represents the major axis of the orbital ellipse (the semi-major axis is half this).
-Draw the best possible line connecting these three points and mark its midpoint on your graph. - 8.
-Using your compass, approximate the orbit of Mars by drawing a circle centered at the midpoint of the semi-major axis.
+Draw the best possible line connecting these three points and mark its midpoint on your graph.

+- 8. Using your compass, approximate the orbit of Mars by drawing a circle centered at the midpoint of the major axis.
 Using simple ratios, find the length of the semi-major axis of Mars' orbit in AU (Astronomical Units).
-Record this number in the lower left corner of your diagram.
+Record this number in the lower left corner of your diagram. - 9.
+The eccentricity, e, of the orbit is: